julianstewart/address_book/README.md

 #### By _**{Julian Stewart}**_

-## Description

-_{This is a detailed description of your application.
-Give as much detail as needed to explain what the application does, and any other information you want users or other developers to have.
-Do you want other developers to use this code in their apps?
-Talk about things like that here in simple terms.}_

 ## Setup

 * _Composer must be installed on your system prior to running this application._
-* _For more information, visit https://getcomposer.org/ _
+* _Visit https://getcomposer.org/ for more information._
-* _Be sure your composer.json file contains the following lines:_
+* _Be sure your composer.json file contains the following dependencies:_
 * _{
     "require": {
         "silex/silex": "~1.1",